-Loosen the screw at the bottom of the lamp body.
+Loosen the screws at the bottom of the lamp body.
 Push the bottom of the lens backward and downward until the top of the lens is clear of the top of the lamp body and lift out.
 Replace by reversing this operation.

-Do not touch the reflector, as any marks will $\overline{\tau}$ educe the illumination.
+Do not touch the reflector, as any marks will reduce the illumination.
 Should it be necessary to clean the reflectors, use ordinary lampblack on a soft cloth and wipe gently in a circular motion.